hmgomes/hmgomes.github.io/_pages/about.md

 I am a Machine Learning Researcher and Data Scientist.
 Currently, I am a Senior Lecturer (Assistant Professor) in AI at the Victoria University of Wellington (VuW), New Zealand.
 Before joining VuW, I worked at the University of Waikato as a Senior Researcher and Co-Director of the AI Institute.
 My main research area is on Adaptive Machine Learning, which includes machine learning for data streams and, more recently, online continual learning.
-For collaborations and inquires about PhD positions reach out through my institutional email.
+For collaborations and inquiries about PhD positions reach out through my institutional email (heitor.gomes at vuw.ac.nz).
 <!-- Previously, I am an associate researcher at the [AI Institute](https://ai.waikato.ac.nz) at the University of Waikato.  -->

 CapyMOA